 - Basil, fresh: to taste

-Dissolve the yeast in a small bowl using half the water; make sure that the water is lukewarm, and not cold, so that the yeast gets activated.
+Dissolve the yeast in a glass by using half of the water; make sure that the water is lukewarm, not cold neither hot otherwise the yeast won’t activated.

-Sift the flour, then pour the yeast in the flour.
-Mix in the salt and the oil and start kneading the dough, adding the rest of the water little by little.
-Once the dough is smooth and elastic, put it back to rest in it’s bowl, covered with a kitchen towel.
-Keep the dough at room temperature until it doubles it size – it should take about 3 hours.
+Sift and mix the two flours and add the the water with the melted yeast in.
+Mix in the oil a little at a time, add salt at the end.
+Start kneading, adding the rest of the water little by little and knead until you get a smooth and elastic dough.
+Put it back in the bowl, cover with a kitchen towel.
+Keep the dough at room temperature until it doubles it size – it should take about 2 o 3 hours.

-Divide the dough in two parts and use a rolling pin to flatten them in a large, circular shape with a height of about 1 cm.
-Leave the discs of dough to rest for another 30 minutes.
+Divide the dough in two parts and use a rolling pin to flatten them in a large, circular shape with a height of about 2 cm, place onto a greased baking tray and leave to rise for another half hour.

 Dice the tomatoes in small pieces and mince the garlic and the basil.
 Mix all three ingredients together in a bowl, seasoning them with some salt and olive oil.

-Place the tomatoes in the center of one of the discs of dough and close the dough on the tomatoes, folding the outer parts towards the center.
+Place the filling in the center, fold over the edges towards the center, add a pinch of salt and black pepper, a drizzle of Evoo.
 Make sure to not completely close the dough on itself: a small portion of the cherry tomatoes must remain visible in the center.